Petra Kvitová: 2006–2010: Career beginnings, first title and ascendancy

-Kvitová started 2009 impressively by reaching her first ever final, at the Hobart International, having defeated Sally Peers, Alona Bondarenko, Anastasia Pavlyuchenkova, Virginie Razzano en route.
+Kvitová started 2009 impressively by reaching her first final, at the Hobart International, having defeated Sally Peers, Alona Bondarenko, Anastasia Pavlyuchenkova, Virginie Razzano en route.
 There, she defeated compatriot Iveta Benešová to lift her maiden career title.
 After suffering consecutive winless appearances at the Australian Open, the Open GdF Suez and the Dubai Championships, she reached the third round in Indian Wells, losing to eventual champion Vera Zvonareva.
-She was then forced to withdraw from the French Open due to an ankle injury, and bowed out in the first round of Wimbledon.
+She was then forced to withdraw from the French Open due to an ankle injury, and withdrew in the first round of Wimbledon.
 At the US Open, she defeated then-world No. 1, Dinara Safina in the third round in three sets for her first win over a reigning world No. 1.
 Kvitová was ranked 71 places lower than Safina at the time.
 However, she came up short to eventual semifinalist Yanina Wickmayer in the round of 16, in three sets.
 At the Linz Open, Kvitová made her second final of the year, where she lost to Wickmayer once again.
 She concluded 2009 as world No. 62.

 In 2010, Kvitová reached the semifinals of the Memphis Open, losing to eventual champion Maria Sharapova.
 She then sailed to the semifinals of Wimbledon, defeating Sorana Cîrstea, Zheng Jie, Victoria Azarenka, Caroline Wozniacki, and Kaia Kanepi en route, before falling to defending and eventual champion Serena Williams in straight sets.
-Nevertheless, she was guaranteed to crack the top 30 rankings for the first time.
+Nevertheless, she was guaranteed to reach the top 30 rankings for the first time.
 However, after Wimbledon, she suffered five consecutive first round defeats before breaking the losing streak at the US Open.
-There, she defeated Lucie Hradecká and Elena Baltacha, before losing to defending and eventual champion Kim Clijsters in the third round, having led 3–0 in the first set before going on lost the next twelve games in a row.
+There, she defeated Lucie Hradecká and Elena Baltacha, before losing to defending and eventual champion Kim Clijsters in the third round, having led 3–0 in the first set before going on to lose the next 12 games in a row.
 Kvitová recorded her first top 40 finish in 2010, at world No. 34, and was also named WTA Newcomer of the Year.